 Once you have shortlisted a few potential thatchers, it’s essential to get accurate cost estimates ⁢for your thatched roof replacement.
 Schedule initial consultations with each thatcher and ask for a detailed breakdown of their pricing structure.
 This should include the cost of materials, labor, any additional services like⁢ scaffolding or disposal of old thatch, and ⁤any potential extras such as ridge work or chimney repairs.

-Read Also: How to replace a roof jack?
+Read Also: How much to replace roofing?

 During the consultations, take the opportunity to ask questions about the thatchers’ experience, qualifications, and insurance⁣ coverage.
 A reputable thatcher will be happy ⁤to share details about their certifications, training, and insurance policies, ⁢as this reflects their commitment to professionalism and delivering⁤ high-quality work.